openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 The manufacturer defined default value is ```0```.

-This parameter has the configuration ID ```config_7_1``` and is of type ```INTEGER```.
+This parameter has the configuration ID ```config_8_1``` and is of type ```INTEGER```.

-### Parameter 8: Temperature D-Value Setting
+### Parameter 9: Temperature D-Value Setting

 This configuration sets the changed value of the temperature.
 When the difference from the last report exceeds this setting value, the device will report current temperature value to Z-Wave Hubs.
 The D-Value = [Value] x 0.1 Degree Celsius / Fahrenheit (US).
 Available settings: 0 ...
-120. Default: 10
+100. Default: 10
-Values in the range 0 to 120 may be set.
+Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```10```.

-This parameter has the configuration ID ```config_8_1``` and is of type ```INTEGER```.
+This parameter has the configuration ID ```config_9_1``` and is of type ```INTEGER```.

-### Parameter 9: Humidity D-Value Setting
+### Parameter 10: Humidity D-Value Setting

 This configuration sets the changed value of the humidity.
 When the difference from the last report exceeds this setting value, the device will report current humidity value to Z-Wave Hubs.
 The D-Value = [Value] x 0.1 RH%.
 Available settings: 0 ...
-120. Default: 20
+100. Default: 20
-Values in the range 0 to 120 may be set.
+Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```20```.

-This parameter has the configuration ID ```config_9_1``` and is of type ```INTEGER```.
+This parameter has the configuration ID ```config_10_1``` and is of type ```INTEGER```.

-### Parameter 10: Luminance D-Value Setting
+### Parameter 11: Luminance D-Value Setting

 This configuration sets the changed value of the luminance.
 When the difference from the last report exceeds this setting value, the device will report current luminance value to Z-Wave Hubs.
 Unit: Lux.
 Available settings: 0 ...
 120. Default: 50